Tuesday, September 30, 2014

 Lemme Limp (Imported Culture)

-Many of our spiritual practitioners believe that the culture is the faith to the god.
-They pursue and peruse from far across the borders and what they practice would have cultural effects in our country.
-That’s why we mixed religion with traditions.
-Our culture was never and was ever a religion.
-The faith or belief to the god is little or no distinct to culture.
-The culture is our traditions, customs, and ways of life.
-Our civilizations, ethos, and philosophies are all our culture, but not the religion.
-We take care of culture, and by and by the religion has become a culture.
+Many of our spiritual practitioners believe that culture is faith in God.
+They pursue and examine from far across the borders, and what they practice inevitably has cultural effects on our country.
+That is why we have mixed religion with tradition.
+Yet our culture was never, and has ever been, religion.
+Faith or belief in God is little different from culture.
+Culture is our traditions, customs, and ways of life.
+Our civilizations, ethos, and philosophies are all part of our culture—but not religion.
+We take care of culture, and gradually religion has become culture.
 Culture has dominated religion.
-It is not the real religion.
-Suppose our lifestyle; the ceremonials, rituals, and festivals are just our formal procedure, and I would like to say they are only religious convictions.
+This is not real religion.
+It's more like religion wearing culture's clothes and hoping no one notices.

-Note: This is the article I posted already in 2013. (http://saachad9.blogspot.com/2013/11/lemme-limp-imported-cultures.html).
+Note: This article was originally posted in 2013.
 Little changes have been made.
+Sadly, little else has changed either.

 Saturday, September 13, 2014